Need Help? Give us a call.

 So, if you don’t plan on carrying a balance every month, check out the Business Gold Card from American Express, which packs a punch on whichever spending category you spend the most in.

 This charge card offers 4x Membership Rewards points per $1 spent on the two of six rewards categories you spend the most on each month.
 So, if you spend the most on gas every month, then you’ll be earning 4x rewards points on those costs and your next biggest expense category.
 You’ll also earn an even 1x rewards points on everything else.

 If you opt for the Business Gold Card, you’ll also take advantage of a generous signup bonus: No matter how much you spend with the card during your first months, you’ll gain access to a year’s worth of G Suite Basic and ZipRecruiter for free.

 Be sure to note, though: This top-earning business gas card will come at a cost of $295 per year, which is pretty steep.
 Be sure to do the math and ensure that the Business Gold Card’s rewards are worth this annual fee.

-If you’re looking for a business gas credit card that will provide you some relief at the pump, you can certainly opt for a branded card from your favorite gas station.
-These cards will help you save on gas, for sure.
-But they won’t provide you with nearly the same amount of rewards, benefits, and flexibility that a true business credit card can.
+If you’re looking for a business credit card that will provide you some relief at the pump, you can certainly opt for a branded card from your favorite gas station.
+These cards will help you save on gas, but they won’t provide you with nearly the same amount of rewards, benefits, and flexibility that a true business credit card can.

-If you’re looking for the best business gas card, expand your search beyond branded business gas cards.
-Any of these three business credit cards will definitely ease the burden on your gas charges, but they’ll work hard for you in other spending categories, too.
+If you’re looking for the best gas cards for small business, expand your search beyond branded business gas cards.
+Any of these four business credit cards will definitely ease the burden on your gas charges, and work hard for you in other spending categories, too.